aishwarya79/FriendsManagement/README.md

 | Block a User | POST | [/friendsmanagement/api/v1/users/block] |
 | Get all Recipients of an update | POST | [/friendsmanagement/api/v1/notification/recipients]|

 Please refer to the [Postman Collection](https://raw.githubusercontent.com/aishwarya79/FriendsManagement/master/FriendsMgmt.postman_collection.json) for Request and Response samples.
+Import the postman collection into your postman and start making API calls.

 ### Running the Application
-Friends Management App is already deployed on AWS cloud on a Linux instance.
+**Cloud Deployment:** Friends Management App is already deployed on AWS cloud on a Linux instance.
+*_Host: ec2-18-219-235-77.us-east-2.compute.amazonaws.com_*
+- The web application is running on port 8080 which is open for public.
+- The postgres server is running on port 5432 which is open for public.

  Import the Postman Collection provided to test the app.

+**Running Locally:**
 To run the application on your local linux/mac machine , follow the below steps :
 1. Clone the repo from Github to your local machine.
 Navigate to application root folder.